Both Amtrak locks on the title card.

 1. Please close the door; I hope that’s understood

-2. Pull the lever down over the pin; this ensures the door is securely closed.
+2. Pull the lever down over the pin to ensure the door is securely closed.

 3. Flip the secondary lever over to lock everything in place.